marcussacana/RemoteControl/README.md

 Control.ResumeProcess();

 string CurrentAssembly = Assembly.GetExecutingAssembly().Location;
-string Message = "LOL, I'm a managed dll inside of the target process! ";
+string Message = "LOL, I'm a managed dll inside of the target process!";

 //If you have only one method like 'public static int XXXX(string Arg)' you don't need give the Injection EntryPoint int Ret = Controller.CLRInvoke(CurrentAssembly, Message);